vinish86/crossplane-explorer/README.md

 - **One-Click Refresh**: Instantly refresh the resource list with the refresh button.
 - **Beautiful Icons**: Each resource type has a clear, modern icon for easy navigation.
 - **CBT/Trace on XR**: Right-click any XR (composite resource) under deployment-flow and select **CBT** to run `crossplane beta trace` and view XR status in a tabular format in the Output panel.
+- **Field Watch (Real-Time Diff)**: Right-click any XR or MR under deployment-flow and select **Field Watch** to see real-time, field-level diffs for resource changes.
+Powered by the Kubernetes JS client, this feature shows a clean, YAML-like diff output for every change, with no off-by-one or noisy metadata.
+Only meaningful changes are shown, making it easy to track resource evolution live.

 ## Deployment Tree Structure: claim > XR > MR